Firefighter killed colleague at California fire station

 ———

-Associated Press writer Christopher Weber in Los Angeles contributed to this story.
+Associated Press writers Christopher Weber and Robert Jablon in Los Angeles contributed to this story.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.